Bindushreetn/KOHA/Koha installation  process.md

  ``sudo service apache2 restart``

-▪ To get master Password: (By getting passwd to login koha adminstration)
+▪ To get master Password:

  ``sudo koha-passwd library``

+- Master Password is used to login to the KOHA administration and work on the Webinstaller and Onboarding tools.